mliew21396/remote-work-u3/week-8/8-cultural-blog.md

 # U3.W8: Dealing with Conflict

 ## Learning Competencies
-- Describe how you dealt with conflict
+- Describe how you dealt with a conflict
 - Evaluate whether your actions produced positive or negative reactions

 ## Release 0: New file

-First, create a new HTML file named `week8_cultural_blog.html` in your [USERNAME].github.io website in the blog-posts directory.
-Copy the Code from your `blog_template`.
+In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c8-conflict.html`.

 ## Release 1: Research Compass of Shame
-Remember the [compass of shame](http://southdown.on.ca/publications/articles/Compass-of-Shame.pdf)?
-Oftentimes when we have a conflict with someone we use one of our strategies for dealing with shame.
+Have you ever seen the [compass of shame](http://southdown.on.ca/publications/articles/Compass-of-Shame.pdf)?
+When people face a conflict, they will often use one of these strategies for dealing with shame.

 Conduct some research on strategies for identifying the sources for conflict then discuss a time you had a conflict in your life.
 Identify the reason you had the conflict and whether your actions made it better or worse.
-You don't have to pick the most intense emotional conflict, choose one you are ok sharing with others.
+You don't have to pick the most intense emotional conflict, choose one you feel OK sharing with others.

 ## Release 2: Blog

-Once you've opened your file, write a response to each exercise using the HTML you've learned to set up the file:
+Once you've created your file, write a blog post that responds to each question.

 1. Discuss a time you had an emotional conflict with someone.
 What was it about?
 What happened?
 2. What was the source of the conflict?